pm141088/DevOps-Course-Starter/README.md

 ### Running the tests in a Docker container

 To run the tests in a Docker container, run  `docker build --target test --tag test .` to build the container and
- * `docker run test tests` to run all the unit tests
+ * `docker run test tests` to run all the unit tests.
- * `docker run test tests_integration` to run all the integration tests
+ * `docker run test tests_integration` to run all the integration tests.
- * `docker run --env-file .env test tests_e2e` to run all the end-to-end tests
+ * `docker run --env-file .env test tests_e2e` to run all the end-to-end tests.
- * `docker run --env-file .env test` to run all the tests
+ * `docker run --env-file .env test` to run all the tests.

 ### Documentation